 AB 196 would revise the formula for determining benefits available for the family temporary disability insurance program for periods of disability commencing after January 1, 2020.
 This change would redefine the weekly benefit amount to be equal to 100% of the wages paid to an individual for employment by employers during the quarter of the individual's disability base period in which these wages were highest, divided by 13, but not exceeding the maximum workers' compensation temporary disability indemnity weekly benefit established by the Department of Industrial Relations.

-AB 406 would require the Employment Development Department, beginning January 1, 2025, to distribute the application for "Paid Family Leave" in all non-English languages spoken by a substantial number of non-English speaking applicants.
-This bill seeks to address an inconsistency in that many brochures and notices for Paid Family Leave are in various languages but the application itself is presently only in English.
+AB 406 would require the Employment Development Department, beginning January 1, 2025, to distribute "Paid Family Leave" in all non-English languages spoken by a substantial number of non-English speaking applicants.